mohammadimathstar/BrainTumorApp/README.md

 # Brain Tumor Classifier

 This is a web application built using **Flask** for the diagnosis of brain tumors using Magnetic Resonance Imaging (MRI) (using **AChorDS-LVQ**).
-It has been trained on the [Brain Tumor MRI Dataset](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset), containing four types of brain tumors: glioma - meningioma - no tumor and pituitary.
+It has been trained on the [Brain Tumor MRI Dataset](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset), containing four types of brain tumors:
+- glioma
+- meningioma
+- no tumor
+- pituitary.

+and achieved 99.7 (+0.1) accuracy.

 The app predicts what type of brain tumor is in an image.
 In addition to the prediction, it also visualizes a heatmap, capturing the effect of each pixels on the model decision (in a form of heatmap).

 ## Features